-In this section we present the proofs of Theorem \ref{Thm-ginf-measurable} and Theorem \ref{Thm-Lp-norms}.
-To present these proofs, and also a very simple proof for the Pr\'ekopa-Leindler classical inequality \eqref{eq:PL}, we will use C.~Borell's theorem on concavity of measures.
-It will be useful to introduce the following notation for the $p$-average of non-negative numbers: Given $x,y > 0$, $\lambda \in [0,1]$, and $p\in\R$, denote
+In this section we prove Theorem \ref{Thm-ginf-measurable} and Theorem \ref{Thm-Lp-norms}.
+To present these proofs, and also a very simple proof for the classical Pr\'ekopa-Leindler inequality \eqref{eq:PL} (which appeared first in \cite{Rin}), we will use C.~Borell's theorem on concavity of measures.
+It will be useful to introduce the following notation for the $p$-average of non-negative numbers.
+Given $x,y > 0$, $\lambda \in [0,1]$, and $p\in\R$, denote

 The cases $p=0, \pm\infty$ are interpreted by limits, so that $M_0^\lambda(x,y) = x^{1 - \lambda} y^\lambda$, $M_\infty(x,y) = \max \{x,y\}$ and $M_{-\infty}(x,y) = \min\{x,y\}$.
 Recall that a measure $\mu$ on $\R^n$ is called $\kappa$-concave if for all non empty Borel sets $A, B, C$ such that $(1-\lambda) A + \lambda B \subseteq C$, one has